 How to seek urgent healthcare support

 If it is an extreme emergency, call 999 or 112 and ask for an ambulance to transport you to a hospital.
 This service is free of charge but should only be used in an emergency.
 If you can do so, you may also make your own way to the Accident and Emergency department.

-If you need treatment or advice that is not an emergency, but cannot wait until you next see your GP, you can obtain advice by calling 111.
+If you need treatment or advice that is not an emergency, but cannot wait until you next see your general practitioner, (GP) you can obtain advice by calling 111.

-The NHS also provides Walk-In or Urgent Treatment Centres where you can receive treatment for minor injuries such as cuts, sprains and small fractures, or receive urgent medical advice, without having made an appointment.
-You can find your nearest Urgent Treatment Centre .
+The NHS also provides walk-in or Urgent Treatment Centres where you can receive treatment for minor injuries.

 There is normally a small charge for prescriptions, which you will be asked to pay when you collect your medication at the pharmacy.
 However, prescriptions are provided free of charge if you meet certain requirements.
 There is some variation in what prescriptions are provided depending on where in the UK you are living, but in general, your prescription will be free if you are:

 - age 60 or over